krzyzowskamartyna/Portfolio/README.md

 ## Portfolio project
-React, React Router, Material UI and Particles JS were used
+React, Material UI and Particles JS were used